CallumREdwards/callumre.com/README.md

 ## Deployment

 1. Make site changes locally
-2. Run `quarto render src` if you'd like to change the output of any embedded computations
+2. Run `quarto render` if you'd like to change the output of any embedded computations
 3. Push changes to GitHub

 Netifly is configured with the quarto plugin [here](netifly.toml) (version is specified [here](package.json#L3)) and so it will automatically build and deploy the site remotely on new commits.